 - Dr Sam Snell: Tries to be genuinely helpful by telling Brown Guy about the bus, but the bus has had four punctures and isn’t coming.

 - Horace P. Sweet: The manager of the bus company isn’t in the story, but because his note advises walking, he’s a foe.

 - The Midwinter Jicker: Dr Seuss doesn’t tell the reader what’s so bad about the Midwinter Jicker, but we’re told he ‘came early this year’ (like cold and flu season), and that ‘it’s not going to be very comfortable around here’.
 This is a great example of an author withholding information to create brief intrigue.
 You don’t need to tell the reader absolutely everything.

 - The family of owls and mice: An unlikely, and therefore funny, combo.
 (Owls eat mice, don’t they?)
 This is where Brown Guy takes refuge for the night in bad weather, but Brown guy finds it difficult to get any sleep with them around.
-(The next morning the mice do get eaten and there happens to be a flood, foreshadowing the Brown Guys’ battle to come.)
+(The next morning the mice do get eaten and there happens to be a flood, foreshadowing the Brown Guys’ big struggle to come.)

-- General Genghis Khan Schmitz: At first he seems like a friend, coming to Brown Guy’s rescue, but it turns out the General wants to use Brown Guy as a foot soldier in a battle, furnishing him with only one bean as bullet.
+- General Genghis Khan Schmitz: At first he seems like a friend, coming to Brown Guy’s rescue, but it turns out the General wants to use Brown Guy as a foot soldier in a big struggle, furnishing him with only one bean as bullet.
 This makes him most definitely a foe.

 WHAT’S THE PLAN?

 In a mythic structure plot, the plan is ‘Go from point A to point B for some specific purpose’.